 "Baby James is something of a living legend in Portland's blues and jazz community." --Marty Hughley, The Oregonian

-"My musical career is due to James.
+"I owe my musical career to James.
 He's my Godfather; he made everything happen for me.
 Musically, he's amazing.
 His phrasing, his timing, his intonation, his tone, his dramatics: they just don't make them like that anymore!
 If you can't play with Sweet Baby James, you can't play." --Mel Brown, legendary NW drummer

 "One of the last links to Portland's Jazz Age." --The Oregonian